 Words in This Story

-sanctions - n. an action that is taken or an order that is given to force a country to obey international law by limiting or stopping trade with that country, by not allowing economic aid for that country
+sanctions - n. an action that is taken or an order that is given to force a country to obey international laws by limiting or stopping trade with that country, by not allowing economic aid for that country

 We want to hear from you.
 Write to us in the Comments Section, and visit our Facebook page.